 by Rev. Master Jiyu-Kennett

-The following section on benevolence is an except from The Roar of the Tigress, page 171-175, Shasta Abbey Press, 2000.
-This book is drawn from the many lectures of the late Rev. Master Jiyu-Kennett that had been taped and transcribed.
-The late Rev. Master Daizui MacPhillamy did a masterful job of editing these talks into this book.
+(The following section on work is an excerpt, page 221-226 from the Roar of the Tigress.
+This book is drawn from the many lectures of the late Rev. master Jiyu-Kennett that had been taped and transcribed.
+Rev. Master Daizui MacPhillamy edited these talks and a wonderful job was done of capturing the tone and rhythm of her spoken words onto the written page).